13 of the Best Free SERP Checkers (That are Actually Free)

 SERPs may not sound too exciting, but there’s something undeniably pure about them, and they're essential information that we need to study.

-That’s why it’s so important to track it regularly.
+That’s why it’s so important to track your search engine ranking regularly.
 In a world where two spots on a means your is cut in half, every position matters.

-Drop too far, and you could be out of the game entirely.
+Drop too far in the Google search results, and you could be out of the game entirely.

 In this article, I will show you 13 free SERP checker tools to consider.
-They're free to use and offer some great features to help you out.
+They're free to use and offer some great features to help you with your SEO strategy.

 Let's get to it.